What are the Most Classic Genres in 3D Games?

 RPG or Roll Player Game

 In Role-Playing Games, the player chooses a character who has a certain set of skills and tries to progress in the game’s story.
 The character’s abilities increase each time the player gains a certain amount of experience.
-These kinds of games are based on a story and a well-developed framework divided into a series of missions.
+These kinds of games are based on a story and a well-developed framework divided into a series of missions and levels.

 This category is one of the most popular and beloved genres of 3D games and has in its turn several subcategories of genres such as: